Runuply/protocol_repo/Statistical_models.md

 ```
 It returns 0.01899.

-The `binom.cdf` means the cumulative distribution function, the 'k-1' means up to k-1 sucesses.
+The `binom.cdf` means the cumulative distribution function, the 'k-1' means up to k-1 (or >=k) sucesses.

 #### Binomial probability formula to caculate the p value/ probability of observing k=9 events out of 100,